analogicus/jnw_gr01_sky130a/README.md

 GROUP 1: Elise, Emmanuel, Håvard and Ragnhild

 # Why
+TTT4188 - Advanced Integrated Circuits (Spring 2025)

-Our final goal is to make a temperature sensor.
-This is done this spring through 4 milestones.
+Our final goal in this course is to make a temperature sensor that will work.
+This is done this spring at NTNU in Trondheim.
-Milestone 1 implies converting temperature into a current.
-Hopefully you can see our circuit in the "schematic" on our page.
+We will start by converting temperature into a current, before we convert it into a digital value.
+Later on we will make a layout based on our temperature-sensor-circuit.

 # How